-Shaun Green returns to the sidelines for his 32nd season as head coach for the Central Connecticut State University men's soccer program in 2016.
-Green was introduced as the Blue Devils' head coach in 1985.
+Shaun Green returns to the sidelines for his 35th season as head coach for the Central Connecticut State University men's soccer program in 2019.
+Green was introduced as the Blue Devils' head coach in 1985 and has guided the program to an NEC Sweet 16 appearance.

 While at CCSU, Green's players have excelled as a unit and individually, with numerous players earning all-conference honors.
 In addition to coaching the two-time conference player of the year in Alex Harrison, Green was also at the helm in 1995 when Steven Jarvis became the first player in school history to be named a Division I All-American.
-More recently, he coached a quartet of Blue Devisl to All-Northeast Conference honors in 2015 and the 2014 NEC Rookie of the Year, Filosmar Cordeiro.
-Meanwhile, 22 former Blue Devils have advanced to the professional ranks and numerous others have represented their respective nations in World Cup qualifying and at the World University Games.
+Most recently, he coached a quintet of Blue Devils to All-Northeast Conference honors in 2017, including a pair of All-Rookie selections.
+Meanwhile, over 40 former Blue Devils have advanced to the professional ranks and numerous others have represented their respective nations in World Cup qualifying and at the World University Games.
 In the summer of 2007, Jan Klukowski represented Great Britain at the latter in Bangkok, Thailand.

 In 2013 the Blue Devils won the Northeast Conference regular season championship and the right to host the NEC Championships in New Britain.
 Central posted a 6-1 record in league play and would finish the 2013 season with a 9-9-1 overall record.
 The Blue Devils were 6-0 heading into the final game of the conference and had already clinched the top seed prior to a loss at Bryant.
 Green was named Coach of the Year for the second time in three years.
 The Blue Devils had six players earn All-Conference honors, including NEC Rookie of the Year Conor Qualter.
 He was a first team selection and five Blue Devils were named second team.
 The Blue Devils also earned the NSCAA Team Academic Award for their performance in the classroom.